amanda-ariyaratne/ia32-instruction-decoder/README.md

 SUB, MOV, Mem load using displacement<br>
 C6 45 00 01 B0 01 28 45

-### Load effective addr and store it in EAX and check greater than 0
+### Load effective address and store it in EAX and check greater than 0
-1. 8D 04 21 # modrm 00 002 100 sib 00 100 001 (store addr val in ECX in EAX)
+1. 8D 04 21 # modrm 00 000 100 sib 00 100 001 (store addr val of ECX in EAX)
 2. 3D 00 00 00 00

 LEA, CMP<br>
 8D 04 21 3D 00 00 00 00

-### Increment eax value by 1, push value and Decrement it again, push to the stack
+### Increment eax value by 1, push value to stack, decrement it again, push to the stack
 1. FE C0 (11 000 000)
 2. FF F0 (11 110 000)
 3. FE C8 (11 001 000)